CARTAvis/carta-controller/docs/src/step_by_step.rst

             sudo dnf install certbot python3-certbot-nginx

             # Run certbot and follow the prompts to generate the certificates
+            # Note the certificate and key locations which are printed out
             sudo certbot certonly --nginx

         .. note::

             For simplicity we have provided instructions for installing Certbot from the EPEL repositories with ``dnf``.
 However, these packages are far behind the latest version, particularly in older AlmaLinux releases.
 The `official instructions <https://certbot.eff.org/instructions?ws=nginx&os=snap>`_ recommend installation via ``snap``.

 Once you have obtained the certificates, edit the Nginx configuration.
 A :ref:`sample configuration file<example_nginx>` is provided in the configuration section.
-Adjust the paths to the certificate and the certificate key.
+Adjust the paths to the certificate and the certificate key, using the paths printed by ``certbot`` in the previous step.

 .. code-block:: shell

-    # Edit the default Nginx configuration
+    # Create an Nginx configuration file for CARTA
-    sudo vi /etc/nginx/sites-enabled/default
+    sudo vim /etc/nginx/conf.d/carta.conf

     # Restart Nginx
     sudo systemctl restart nginx